Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Being Sure of the Best Airline Deal

 I used to use Vayama a lot for searching international airfares when I knew where I was going.
 They seemed to put the pieces together better than most.
-But then they whithered away, so now I’ll use Google Flights and Skyscanner.
+But then they withered away, so now I’ll use Google Flights and Skyscanner.
 Both of these are using databases to show multiple options for different combinations and dates.

 I especially love the function in Google Flights where I can see every airport from a destination at once, instead of just one.
 This is super useful when you need to get to a general area not a specific city or you’re going to have to rent a car anyway, so you’ve got multiple landing options.
 It can also tell you what the best deals in the world are from your home airport on any given date.
 You may not have been planning to go to Cartagena for vacation, but look at that—it’s $175 round trip!